pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/WhatIsNavigation.md

 Most real-world applications will use a mixture of tree-based and stack-based navigation.
-For example, the root of your application may use stack-based navigation with a ``SwiftUI/NavigationStack`` view, but then each feature inside the stack may use tree-based navigation for showing sheets, popovers, alerts, etc. But, there are pros and cons to each form of navigation, and so it can be important to be aware of their differences when modeling your domains.
+For example, the root of your application may use stack-based navigation with a `NavigationStack` view, but then each feature inside the stack may use tree-based navigation for showing sheets, popovers, alerts, etc. But, there are pros and cons to each form of navigation, and so it can be important to be aware of their differences when modeling your domains.